fishBone000/socks5/README.md

 # Under Construction, Preview ONLY
 # SOCKSY5
-This is a SOCKS5 server partial implementation.

-Unlike regular SOCKS5 servers, it lets external code handle many stuff:
-- Decision on accepting / rejecting incoming client handshake and requests
-- Auth method subnegotiation (supports custom)
-- Per auth method traffic encapsulation / decapsulation (also supports custom)
-- Outbound dialing for CONNECT request
-- Writing log to console or files
-- UDP relaying
+Socksy5 provides a Golang SOCKS5 middle layer that handle communication with clients itself, but let you to do decision on what to do with the handshakes and requests.

-And it does:
+### What it does:
 - Reading requests and sending replies
 - Wrap requests and provide methods for accepting and rejecting them
 - Attach connection from external code for CONNECT, BIND requests
 - Emitting different types of log entries
-- Support multi-homed BINDing and UDP ASSOCIATing
+- Support multi-homed BINDing and UDP ASSOCIATEing

+### What it requires you to do:
+- Decision on accepting / rejecting incoming client handshake and requests
+- Select which auth method and subnegotiation to use (supports custom)
+- Dial and pass outbound connections to the middle layer (CONNECT)
+- Listen for connections from application servers (BIND)
+- UDP relaying (UDP ASSOCIATE)
+- Writing log to console or files

-Also there's some implementation in this module:
+### Some other implementation in this module:
-- Connector for CONNECT and outbound dialing (WIP)
+- Connector for CONNECT and outbound dialing
-- Binder for BIND and listening for incoming connection (WIP)
+- Binder for BIND and listening for incoming connection
-- Associator for UDP ASSOCIATE and UDP relaying (WIP)
+- Associator for UDP ASSOCIATE and UDP relaying
 - NoAuthSubneg for NO AUTHENTICATION subnegotiation
 - UsrPwdSubneg for USERNAME/PASSWORD subnegotiation
 - NoCap for no encapsulation/decapsulation

-Note:
+For details, see the Go reference.

+## Note
-- Issues and PRs welcome, email me before making big PR though
+- Issues, suggestions and PRs welcome
 - Way much less maintainance after September 2023